 Jewish Genealogical Society of Great Britain

 The Jewish Genealogical Society of Great Britain (JGSGB) is an organisation for the study and encouragement of Jewish genealogy in Great Britain.
-The Society library is open to members of the public and contains a large collection of reference books and other published materials for genealogical research.
+The Society library is housed in the Jewish Museum London open to members of the public and contains a large collection of reference books and other published materials for genealogical research.

 The Jewish Genealogical Society of Great Britain (JGSGB) was founded in March 1992 to help beginners and experienced researchers learn and discover more about genealogy, to encourage genealogical research, and to promote the preservation of Jewish genealogical records and resources.